310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% bubble Madara yare %}
 Anyone can easily do a kid errand like this, thouuugh.
 I can <em>really</em> feel just how much your opinion of me’s fallen off…

-Even though you used to be so adorable when we were little, always acting spoiled and depending on me while calling, “Mikejima, Mikejima~♪.
+Even though you used to be so adorable when we were little, always acting spoiled and depending on me while calling, “Mikejima, Mikejima~♪”.
 {% endbubble %}

 {% bubble Kanata glare %}